Tips for each level in New World Fishing

 Fishing in New World: how to level up quickly (and other tips)?

 I can confidently say that I don't think many players (not Alucare but Diamondlobby) have spent more time fishing in New World since its release than I have.
-And I can confidently say that no other player has fished the Broad Fishing Hotspot as much as I have, while recording all his discoveries in a detailed spreadsheet as he goes along.
+And I can safely say that no other player has fished as much as I have in the Broad Fishing Hotspot while recording all their findings in a detailed spreadsheet as they go.

 Yes, that's right, I tracked every fish I caught in New World – well, every fish I caught from level 13 to level 44 or so.